Please note that this article contains affiliate links, read disclosures here.

 My car was ~$16k when I bought it used 7+ years ago and I drink organic whole-bean coffee.

-I will break it down by category of the 14 tips I have used to cut back in order to SAVE MORE.
-In turn, investing to build wealth!
+I will break it down by category of the 14 tips I have used to cut back in order to get the most out of my hard-earned money!

 Alternatively, there will be at least a few that you can take and start emulating today!